 - High number of ingredients.

-Though this cream wasn’t developed specifically for babies, many parents have used it instead of diaper cream for their children who are battling yeast.
+Though this cream wasn’t developed specifically for babies, many parents have used it instead of diaper cream when their children are battling yeast.

-It contains petrolatum, which will form a barrier between your baby’s skin and diaper wetness, and also an antifungal ingredient which will help to eliminate their yeast growth.
+It contains petrolatum, which will form a barrier between your baby’s skin and diaper wetness, and also an antifungal ingredient to help to eliminate yeast growth.

-Because diaper creams don’t come formulated with an antifungal, you will need to check with your doctor before using this product on your baby — just to make sure they give you the go-ahead.
-But once they do, this is nice to have in your medicine cabinet because you can use it to heal fungal infections in the whole family.
+Because diaper creams don’t come with an antifungal, you will need to check with your doctor before using this product on your baby — just to make sure they give you the go-ahead.
+But once they do, this is nice to have in your medicine cabinet because you can use the diaper cream to heal fungal infections in the whole family.

 - It provides a moisture barrier.